This product is freeze dried. All water molecules have been removed.

 This antibody is shipped with its antigen FREE of charge!

 4-6.
-Anti-Vesicular GABA Transporter (VGAT) Antibody, preincubated with the control peptide antigen.
+Anti-Vesicular GABA Transporter (VGAT) Antibody, preincubated with the negative control antigen.

 The superfamily of amino acid transporters includes SLC32, SLC36 and SLC38 families.
 SLC32 has only one member, the vesicular inhibitory amino acid transporter (VIAAT) or vesicular GABA transporter (VGAT)1.